 - Water Reservoir Temperature: 120 degrees F to 140 degrees F

-Remove any loose items from circuit boards and place circuit boards in suitable cleaning rack.
-Circuit boards should be placed within the rack at a minimum 45 degree angle to ensure proper rinse run off.
+Remove any loose items from circuit boards and place circuit boards in a suitable cleaning rack.
+Circuit boards should be placed within the rack at a minimum 45-degree angle to ensure proper rinse run-off.

 Place the rack within the batch cleaning system and run through the cleaning cycle.
 Cycle temperature and cycle times follow: